hariramgit/FishMarekt-fishspecies-prediction/README.md

-Important models oralgorithms were used in this project:
+Important models/algorithms were used in this project:
 - StandardScaler
 - LabelEncoder
 - train_test_split